Neillia

 Neillia is a genus of the botanical family Rosaceae.
 They are deciduous shrubs or subshrubs.
 They produce clusters of terminal or axillary flowers, and have dry dehiscent fruits.
-They are found exclusively in eastern and central Asia.
+They are native to eastern and central Asia.

 This genus is named for Patrick Neill.

 Species

 This genus contains around fifteen to seventeen species.
 Recent phylogenetic analysis has shown that the genus Stephanandra is embedded in Neillia, and is perhaps the evolutionary result of hybridization within Neillia lineages.
 Because of this, the former members of Stephanandra are included in this classification.